vechicin/Capstone/README.md

 ![screenshot](./assets/images/screenshot.png)

 If you want to check the full page, please follow [this link](https://vechicin.github.io/Capstone/).

+If you want to check a brief video presentation, please follow [this link](https://www.loom.com/share/29b6a96347e94dc585981d9015b7116a).

 ## Built With